NCronJob-Dev/NCronJob/docs/features/model-dependencies.md

 ```

 ## Accessing the state of the parent job
 The `JobExecutionContext` object passed to the dependent job contains the output of the parent job.
 This allows access to the state of the parent job.
-This can be helpful if information should flow from parent to the child job.
+This can be helpful if information should flow from the parent to the child job.

 ```csharp
 public class JobA : IJob